openwebdocs/owd-website/pages/content/reports/2025/index.md

 In September 2025, we worked on the next stage of the web security project: Authentication.
 Authentication is the most common attack target, so it's a core component of the web security project.
 We are focused on writing documentation for web developers who need to authenticate users on their sites.

 The main part of this work is a series of articles on the four main authentication methods available to web developers.
-In 2025, we published guides to three of these: [passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passwords), [one-time codes](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/OTP), [federated identity](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Federated_identity), and submitted the fourth guide on [passkeys](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passkeys), which was [merged in January](https://github.com/mdn/content/pull/42338).
+In 2025, we published guides to three of these: [passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passwords), [one-time codes](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/OTP), and [federated identity](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Federated_identity); in addition, we submitted a guide on [passkeys](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passkeys), which was [merged in January 2026](https://github.com/mdn/content/pull/42338).

-Each guide explains the authentication method and how it works, walking through the main flows involved, highlighting potential vulnerabilities and outlining recommended practices.
+Each guide explains the authentication method and how it works, walking through the main flows involved, highlighting potential vulnerabilities, and outlining recommended practices.

 ### CSS module project

 In 2025, Open Web Docs completed a 2+ year CSS project involving reviewing, updating, rewriting, and in many cases, creating CSS documentation for the entire CSS reference section of MDN content.
 In order to ensure CSS specifications and their browser implementations are up to date, well documented, accurate, and findable, we worked through all of the [CSS modules](https://github.com/openwebdocs/project/issues/147).

 Prior to the project onset, there was no consistent way to learn about individual CSS specification and the features defined in each.
 While there were several reference pages named `CSS_spec_name`, not all CSS specifications had module page on MDN, many of these pages were guides to a few properties, and none were a complete reference to the specification with links to reference pages for all the features the covered specification introduced.
-In addition, the CSS module pages only listed features one might include within a stylesheet; none included any of the many events and interfaces introduced in the various CSS specifications.
+In addition, the CSS module pages only listed features one might include within a stylesheet; none included any of the many events and DOM interfaces introduced in the various CSS specifications.

 It was a huge endeavor, but now there are 65 CSS module reference guides on MDN, reflecting every CSS specification with at least one browser-supported feature.
 Every CSS module page now includes all the properties, at-rules, functions, data types, events, interfaces, and glossary terms and definitions introduced in the specification.
 Every module reference page begins with a brief overview of the module, naming the module and explaining what features the module introduces, including why the features are useful and how the module’s features interact with features from other specifications, if relevant.
 In many cases, we included an interactive example demonstrating the features introduced by the specification.

 Every module page, except the Ruby layout module, includes a “guides” section.
-As part of this project, we reviewed all the existing guides, relocated all the guides into their module’s directory, and created a plethora of new guides as well as a new color tool.
+As part of this project, we reviewed all the existing guides, relocated each guide into their module’s directory, and created a plethora of new guides as well as a new color tool.

 Every CSS module overview reference page also includes “related concepts” and “see also” sections.
-Related concepts include properties, data types, glossary terms, etc. related to the module defined in other specifications.
-The “See also” section includes links to any other reference pages and other content that is relevant but doesn't fit in the other sections.
+Related concepts include properties, data types, glossary terms, etc. related to the module that are defined in other specifications.
+The “See also” section includes links to any other reference pages and other content that is relevant but doesn't fit on the module page.

 The OWD CSS module project was led by [Estelle Weyl](https://github.com/estelle).
 This project was made possible by the generous contributions of OWD member organizations and sponsors.
-A special shout out to [Chris Mills](https://github.com/chrisdavidmills) who reviewed most of the PRs.
+A special shout out to [Chris Mills](https://github.com/chrisdavidmills), who reviewed most of the PRs.

 ### Accessibility Compat Data